 Tourmaline Nature’s Rainbow Coloured Gem.
-Tourmaline may not be the most well know of the semi-precious gemstones but it is certainly one of the most fascinating.
+Tourmaline may not be the most well known of the semi-precious gemstones but it is certainly one of the most fascinating.
 Naturally produced in a fantastical array of rainbow colours from deep black to subtle pinks and azure blue this is an endlessly versatile and beautiful stone.
 Sought out by scientists for its curious pyroelectric properties, prized by the Chinese for its beauty and mystics for it supposed other worldly powers, Tourmaline is a stone with a serious story to tell.
 We’ve dived in to the beautiful rainbow that is Tourmaline to bring you a closer look at this special stone.

 What is Tourmaline?